DATA-TRAC/consumer-complaint-response/README.md

 * Questions

-1. Do specific issues tend to receive specific responses?
-For example, do issues related to fraud tend to receive more "closed with relief" responses compared to other issues?
+1. Do specific issues tend to receive particular responses?
+For example, do fraud-related issues tend to receive more "closed with relief" responses compared to other issues?
-2. Is there a relationship between consumer complaint and company response?
+2. Is there a relationship between consumer complaints and company response?
 3. Do narratives with a neutral or positive sentiment analysis relating to bank account products lead to a response of closed with monetary relief?
-4. Are there unique words associated with the most negative and most positive company response?
+4. Are there unique words associated with the most negative and most positive company responses?
 5. Is there a relationship/bias for servicemember tags in relation to company response?
 6. Does narrative length relate to company response?
 7. What are the payout words that got a company response of closed with monetary relief?